sebhildebrandt/systeminformation/README.md

 **Your contribution** make it possible for me to keep working on this project, add new features and support more platforms.
 Thank you in advance!

+## Node.js ✅, Bun ✅ and Deno ✅

+I tested this library with Node.js, Bun and Deno (V2.x) with no issues.
+There is currently only one problem on Denos side: os.freemem() pollyfill is currently not correct (version 2.1.4) bus there is already a fix (not yet published).

+**Attention**: This library is supposed to be used as a backend/server-side library and **will definitely not work within a browser**.

 ## New Version 5.0

 The new Version 5 is here - this next major version release 5.0 comes with new